- Daily & Weekly newsletters

 Among them are Veena and Dorka, who we talk to about their discoveries and who invite you to join them in an initiative by Flemish Brabant.
 The province that surrounds Brussels is launching a series of monthly surveys to see what people do when they spend a day roaming around outside their own city.

 The province is convinced that any study on day trips should incorporate the expat factor.
-The English-language survey launches in May, but expats are asked to sign up now.
-Participants are asked to fill out a quick survey every month for a year.
+The English-language survey launches this month, and expats are asked to sign up now.
+Participants fill out a quick survey every month for a year.
 It’s anonymous, and comes with a shot at winning holiday vouchers worth €150.

 The Gaasbeek Castle park and forest are always freely accessible

 Veena Nawle will be taking part in the survey, having had some great times in Flemish Brabant over the past year.
 From India, she has lived in Brussels for three years and had, she says, “only been to famous places and didn’t know about the hidden gems around me”.